wubenjamin/wubenjamin.github.io/content/authors/admin/_index.md

 ## About Me

 Dr. Benjamin Wu is a data science manager whose team works on recommender systems at Capital One.
-He was previously a researcher using scientific computing and machine learning to solve problems in the fields of astrophysics and space exploration, spending time at NVIDIA, NASA, and NAOJ.
+He was previously a researcher using scientific computing and machine learning to solve problems in the fields of astrophysics and space exploration, having spent time at NVIDIA, NASA, and NAOJ.
 He holds a PhD in Physics from the University of Florida and a BS in Physics and Mathematics from Duke University.
+Site still under construction :)